DarthXerox/job-webapp/Notes.md

 ## Filters:

+- JobOffers by tag/skill
-- JobOffers by tag
+- JobOffers by Company name
-- JobOffers by user (jobseeker)
+- JobOffers by City (?)
-- JobO
+- Companies by name

+Each of the above should also provide OrderBy JobSeekers by skills? (probably not)
+How about companies by skill?

 add at least 2-3 query classes, more when implementing BL